Savage Mill Trail: Special events

-There are several annual cleanups that occur along the Savage Mill Trail.
+Several annual cleanups occur along the Savage Mill Trail.
 Every April, members from Project Clean Stream come to the trail and clean up trash along the Little Patuxent River.
 Then in September, members from International Coastal Cleanup come to the trail and again clean up the area along the Little Patuxent River.
 Finally, members of the Johns Hopkins Applied Physics Lab host an annual trail cleanup in late October or early November.

 In addition to trail cleanups, the Howard County Recreation and Parks Department is in the middle of its 5-year Maryland Amphibian and Reptile Atlas.
 Members of the local community are encouraged to hike Howard County trails, including the Savage Mill Trail, and take pictures of any nature that they find.

 The Savage Mill Trail is also the location for occasional community group gatherings.
 Columbia Dogs on the Go, a local dog-walking group in Maryland, is one group that holds events for its members to walk their dogs along the trail.

 Flora and fauna

-There are ten notable bird species that inhabit the Savage Mill Trail.
-Each of these birds can be spotted along the trail between March and May with the exception of the great egret, which can be found between August and November.
+Ten notable bird species inhabit the Savage Mill Trail.
+Each of these birds can be spotted along the trail between March and May except the great egret, which can be found between August and November.
 These birds include: